-- Advice and recommendations: If you would like advice about whether and when to hold a virtual information session, please contact our employer relations staff.
+Information sessions can be an effective part of your campus recruiting strategy.
+If you would like advice about whether and when to hold an information session, and choosing format, please contact our employer relations staff.
 We are happy to assist you.

-- You may invite students through direct contact.
+- You may wish to actively invite students through direct contact.